Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 ### Screenshot Proof

 - A screenshot of the *Lifecycle Management* rule list.
-- The *Networking* tab of the storage account showing restricted "Selected Networks" access.
+- The *Networking* tab of the storage account shows restricted "Selected Networks" access.

 ---

-## Lab 4: Deploy and Manage Azure Compute Resources (20–25%)
+## Lab 4: Deploy and Manage Azure Compute Resources

 ### Task